Timothy Trenary, MA., LMFT. - Executive Director

 Timothy is the Executive Director at Ramsey Family Therapy.
 He received his Masters Degree in Psychology and a Post-Graduate Degree in Marriage and Family Therapy from Kean University.
+Timothy is a Licensed Marriage and Family Therapist in NJ, NY, CT, & FL.
 He has experience with Anger Management Counseling, Conflict Resolution Therapy, Substance Abuse Groups, but since entering the field has focused most of his experience on working with couples and families.
 Timothy's belief is that the greatest conflict between couples and families is the individual's inability to understand their own vulnerability.
 "People are taught from birth to show strength and hide their emotions which leads them down the path of being self-serving and closed off to others.
 With the widening of one's own perspective, couples may learn to be truly vulnerable with their partner and pass down for generations to come the power of positive communication."
 Timothy has previously worked as a staff therapist at Wayne Counseling Center (Wayne, NJ) and Pascack Mental Health Center (Park Ridge, NJ), as well as his own private practice in Ramsey, NJ since 2014.
 He was the Clinical Director of Ramsey Family Therapy from 2015-2022 and has transitioned into the Executive Director role since that time.

 Mofeeda Hassan is the Clinical Director and Licensed staff therapist at Ramsey Family Therapy.
 She has been a part of the Ramsey team since 2017.
 With a Masters Degree in Psychology and a Post-Graduate degree in Marriage and Family Therapy, Mofeeda has focused her experience on working with couples, families, teens, and individuals.
 Mofeeda describes her therapeutic approach as